 NaturVet Aller-911 Allergy Aid Soft Chews are soft chews made using natural active ingredients.
 The chews include flaxseed and fish oil, turmeric root, grape seed, pumpkin, witch hazel, tea tree oil, and aloe vera.

-As is a relatively common problem with medicines, some cats will refuse the smell or taste of these chews.
+As is a relatively common problem with medicines, some cats refuse to eat NaturVet’s chews.

 4. NaturVet Aller-911 Allergy Aid Hot Spot Plus